shuLhan/awwan/README.md

 EOF
 ```

-and a template file "test",
+and a plain text file "test" that read variable from environment file,

 ```
 $ cat > myserver/test <<EOF